 Technical Index

-- Framework Version: 2.0.0 (Serial Acquisition Identity Platform)
+- Framework Version: 2.0.0 (Serial Acquisition Identity Framework)

 - Governance Architecture: 5 Pillars of Governance Architecture